ConnorSweeneyDev/.config/README.md

 # Windows11 Workflow

-All my Neovim config files (using packer), along with fzf for PowerShell commands and shortcuts.
+All my NeoVim config files, using PowerShell in the Windows Terminal along with fzf and bat for fast navigation.

 ### Dependencies (Ensure these are in the path):
 - Windows Terminal &rightarrow; Run `winget install --id Microsoft.WindowsTerminal`